ESPRI-Mod/synda/sdt/doc/src_install.md

 ## Files location

-Installing Synda from source is single-user (for multi-user installation, use 'installation from RPM package' method)
+Installing Synda from source is single-user (for multi-user installation, use 'installation from system package' method)

 * $HOME/sdt/doc
 * $HOME/sdt/bin